 Access control lists (ACLs) perform packet filtering to control which packets move through the network and where.
 Such control can restrict the access of users and devices to the network, providing a measure of security.
 Access lists can save network resources by reducing traffic.
 Access lists provide diverse benefits, depending on how they are used.
 Many of the benefits fall into the following categories:

 Access lists can filter incoming or outgoing packets on an interface, thereby controlling access based on source addresses, destination addresses, or user authentication.
 You can also use access lists to determine which types of traffic are forwarded or blocked at the router interfaces.
 For example, you can permit e-mail traffic to be routed, but at the same time block all Telnet traffic.

 Reduce the Chance of DOS Attacks

 There are a number of ways to reduce the chance of denial-of-service attacks.
 For example, by specifying IP source addresses, you can control whether traffic from hosts, networks, or users access your network.
+You can filter on specific time-to-live (TTL) values in packets to control how many hops a packet can take before reaching a router in your network.
 By configuring the TCP Intercept feature, you can prevent servers from being flooded with requests for a connection.